California Master Beekeeper Program Principles of Community

-DRAFT of the UC ANR Principles of Community
+UC ANR Principles of Community

 The UC ANR community stretches across the state of California.
 Its members – employees, stakeholders, partners, volunteers, community groups and clientele – engage in work that often has national and international implications.
 This unique community provides a supportive environment that promotes and fosters the development and extension of knowledge through research, experimentation, education, discussion and reflection.
 The community is founded on principles strengthened by common goals, shared interests, camaraderie, and a passion for improving the quality of life in all communities.